Last modified: August 28, 2020

 5.2 Scope of Processing.

 5.2.1 Customer's Instructions.
-Customer instructs Looker to process Customer Personal Data only in accordance with applicable law: (a) to provide the Services and TSS; (b) as further specified via Customer's use of the Services and TSS; (c) as documented in the form of the Agreement, including these Terms; and (d) as further documented in any other written instructions given by Customer and acknowledged by Looker as constituting instructions for purposes of these Terms.
+Customer instructs Looker to process Customer Personal Data in accordance with applicable law only: (a) to provide the Services and any applicable technical support; (b) as further specified via Customer's use of the Services and any applicable technical support; (c) as documented in the form of the Agreement, including these Terms; and (d) as further documented in any other written instructions given by Customer and acknowledged by Looker as constituting instructions for purposes of these Terms.

 5.2.2 Looker's Compliance with Instructions.
 Looker will comply with the instructions described in Section 5.2.1 (Customer's Instructions) (including with regard to data transfers) unless European or National Law to which Looker is subject requires other processing of Customer Personal Data by Looker, in which case Looker will notify Customer (unless that law prohibits Looker from doing so on important grounds of public interest) before such other processing.